yuexiaofeng/yuexiaofeng.github.io/_posts/2024-03-03-ai-notes-llm.md

 And that's not even considered a really "large" LLM.
 ChatGPT's training costed probably much more than this.

-Anyways, at this point, you would be able to get yours hands on what's called a `base model`.
+Anyways, at this point, you would be able to get your hands on what's called a `base model`.

 ### Fine-tuning the Base Model